kintone-labs/kintone-ui-component/docs/document/docs/guides/table-readonly-table-customization.md

 };
 ...
 ```

-When you edit the input in the first cell, the value received by the table will always be `"modified value"`
+When you edit the input in the first cell, the value received by the table will always be `"modified value"`.

 ## Examples
 ### Basic Usage
 #### ReadOnlyTable
 ![readonly-table](assets/readonly-table.png)

 Display a read-only mode table.

 <details>
   <summary>Show code</summary>